Angela Lansbury, "Murder, She Wrote" star, dies at 96

 Angela Lansbury, star of the long-running drama series "Murder, She Wrote," has died, the British actress' family confirmed.
 She was 96.

+She was back on Broadway and got another Tony nomination in 2007 in Terrence McNally's "Deuce," playing a scrappy, brash former tennis star, reflecting with another ex-star as she watches a modern-day match from the stands.
+In 2009 she collected her fifth Tony, for best featured actress in a revival of Noel Coward's "Blithe Spirit" and in 2015 won an Olivier Award in the role.

-Lansbury starred in Disney's 1991 animated musical "Beauty and the Beast," voicing Mrs. Potts, but is perhaps best known for starring as mystery writer Jessica Fletcher in the CBS hit "Murder, She Wrote," which ran from 1984 to 1996.
+But Lansbury is perhaps best known for starring as mystery writer Jessica Fletcher in the CBS hit series "Murder, She Wrote" which ran for 12 seasons from 1984 to 1996.

-Before her television career, she was considered one of the last film stars of the golden age of Hollywood, CBS Los Angeles reported.
-She was a contract player with Metro-Goldwyn-Mayer in the 1940s.
+"Murder, She Wrote" and other television work brought her 18 Emmy nominations, though she never won one.
+She holds the record for the most Golden Globe nominations and wins for best actress in a television drama series and the most Emmy nominations for lead actress in a drama series.

+In 1949 Lansbury married Peter Shaw, a British actor who became a studio executive and agent.
+Shaw died in 2003.

 for more features.